 After lunch we visited a horse breeding family and learned about their nomadic lifestyle.
 We were given the opportunity to taste horse milk and cheese.
 Yes, your first thought was correct.
 But we must not be impolite.
 The cheese tasted rather salty.

 Go to my friends Facebook page at Ray-Andrea Matthews for photos.

-If you love to travel and read, call Anne in Orange, California at 714-538-3210.
+If you love to travel and read, and live in Orange County Ca, call Anne in Orange, California at 714-538-3210.
 We need to support our local business people and especially book stores.